 - Beautification of the grounds, including removing and replacing rock, laying landscape fabric and adding flower arrangements.

-- Replacing the concrete driveway to make it more Americans with Disabilities Act (ADA)-friendly.
+- Replacing the concrete driveway to make it more American with Disabilities Act (ADA)-friendly.

-Special thanks go to the following American Rental Association (ARA) member companies that donated equipment and/or volunteered their time for the project:
+Special thanks go to the following ARA-member companies that donated equipment and/or volunteered their time for the project:

 - Aaction Rents

 - Interstate 80 Forklift

 - NACH Marketing

 In addition, the ARA of California assisted with project coordination, the work and provided lunch for everyone.

 “Everything came together for this project — great weather, the right equipment and dedicated volunteers who had a true passion to make a difference.
 Thanks to everyone’s help, we were able to make a significant impact in the two days we were there,” says Marcy Wright, executive director of the ARA Foundation.